6 Companies That Make Mattress Shopping Majorly Easy

 There are plenty of gadgets out there that help you sleep better, but at the end of the day it all comes down to the basics: a great mattress.
 The right mattress means a good night’s sleep, which means a better-feeling, better-looking and better-working you.
 So if you’re still sleeping on that questionable Craigslist find or your older sister’s hand-me-down, it’s time for an upgrade.
-Since we totally agree that mattress shopping is the WORST, we’ve put together a list of five companies that have changed the way you buy, making it both hassle-free and inexpensive.
+Since we totally agree that mattress shopping is the worst, we’ve put together a list of six companies that have changed the way you buy, making it both hassle-free and inexpensive.
 Buying a mattress online may seem scary, but with these great trial periods and easy returns, it’s totally a risk worth taking.
 Here’s the lowdown on our fave companies and their awesome mattresses.

-Leesa is a hybrid mattress that has a memory foam core with a latex-like layer on top.
+Leesa ($995+ for a Queen) is a hybrid mattress that has a memory foam core with a latex-like layer on top.
 Memory foam tends to overheat, so the latex layer helps you stay cool through the night.
 The top layer molds to your body and feels soft, but the core layer still provides support and pressure relief.
 Like most of the other mattresses in this list, you only have one option for firmness in the medium range.
 However, since the majority of people prefer this level of a firmness, it’s a mattress that will make pretty much all sleepers happy.

 The Casper mattress ($995+ for a Queen) is a hybrid similar to the Leesa.
 It marries memory foam and latex expertly to give you the benefits of both.
 The result is a mattress that provides support where you need it, but also gives you a bit of cooling bounce and cloud-like softness.
 Because who doesn’t want to feel like they’re sleeping on a bed of clouds?